 - Gently massage with your fingers for 15 minutes.

-- Rinse this mixture off with lukewarm water followed by cold water to
+- Rinse this mixture off with lukewarm water followed by cold water to close off the pores.

 - Repeat once in a week.

 The vitamin C in lemon juice is also an antioxidant which prevents aging and helps treat pigmentation.